JoGall/jogall.github.io/_posts/2018-01-07-bye-bye-phil.md

 The inevitable bitter pill to swallow – whomever we go for, now or in the summer – is going to be the price.
 Reports suggested Monaco accepted a £90m from Arsenal in the summer (an apparently ill-conceived bluff by Arsenal which they hilariously pulled the plug on immediately after the bid was accepted), and whilst this would have seemed like silly money even a year ago, I would just say fuck it and cough up £90m now if he seems like the best fit.
 We’re never going to get a bargain with a transparent warchest anyway.

 Many have argued we shouldn't rush out and sign a replacement this month given some of the previous flops we've purchased in January: Christian Benteke, Mario Balotelli, Andy Carroll.
 But what about the good signings?
-Suarez, Sturridge, Mascherano, Agger and Coutinho himself were all signed in January transfer windows.
-This hit:miss ratio seems the same as during the summer transfer window to me.
+Suarez, Sturridge, Mascherano, Agger, and Coutinho himself were all signed in January transfer windows.
+This hit:miss ratio seems much the same as during the summer transfer window to me.

 I’ve got faith in Jürgen.
 He’s had five months to prepare for this increasingly-likely eventuality, and he’s got 23 shopping days left to steady the ship.
-I don't think he'd have spent £75m on a defender this January if he wasn't focussed on the season at hand.
-But there's a serious chasm in the engine room of the team that now needs filling, and as soon as possible.
+Surely there's a plan in place; you wouldn't think we'd have spent £75m on a defender this month unless we were focussed on the season at hand..
+But there's a serious chasm in the engine room of the team now and it needs to be addressed immediately.

 ------------------------------------------------------------------------

 ### Epilogue:

 As for Phil, I wish the lad the best of luck, although I’d be lying if I said it was with quite the same degree of genuine amicability as I wished the departing Suárez.
 It’s hard to put a finger on why I (and it seems many others) feel this way.
-If a player genuinely wants to leave his current club and there’s nothing that can change his mind, then recovering a decent fee from their eventual departure seems the only good option available to the club.
-The £142m Coutinho fetched was probably at least partly due to him signing a new contract with Liverpool in January, but this contract has acted like a leash for him and many have demanded he see out the remaining 4.5 years left on it.
-One could argue this is exactly how contracts should work, yet I’ve heard many grievances about Emre Can refusing to sign a new contract and leaving for Juventus on a free at the end of this season, despite honouring him honouring the contract he signed by seeing it out and choosing not to sign another one.
+If a player genuinely wants to leave his current club and there’s nothing the club can do to change their mind, then recovering a decent fee from their eventual departure seems like the only good option available to the club.
+The £142m Coutinho fetched was (probably at least partly) due to him signing a new contract with Liverpool in January, but this contract has acted like a leash for him and many have demanded he see out the remaining 4.5 years left on it.

+One could argue this is exactly how contracts should work.
+Yet I’ve heard many grievances about Emre Can refusing to sign a new contract with Liverpool and choosing to instead leave for Juventus on a free at the end of this season, despite him honouring the contract he signed by seeing it out and choosing not to sign another one.
 If you have ambitions of leaving your current club, it seems you’re damned if you do and damned if you don’t (sign a new contract).
 I'm not sure which option is better for the player, but as a fan I feel much more aggrieved to be losing Can after sinking £10m, four years, and 100+ games into developing him than to be cashing in on £142m for Phil.

 ------------------------------------------------------------------------